 Promoting child literacy is also a major part of the wonderful work done by the Wood Street Mission charity in Manchester.
 View its work at woodstreetmission.org.uk.
 Why not support its book drive – or a similar project in an area near you.
 Let’s spread the word in more ways than one and get our kids reading.

-Sign up to the Book People website and you can receive huge discounts on all kinds of books, including some amazing children’s collections that are perfect for your own family and to donate to charity.
-You can buy a set of 10 Christmas books for children for just £11.99 when the original retail price is £58.
-There’s free delivery for all orders more than £25.
-Check out book people.co.uk.
+Sign up on the Book People website and you can receive huge discounts on all kinds of books, including some amazing children’s collections that are perfect for your own family and to donate to charity.
+You can buy a set of 10 Christmas books for children for just £11.99 – when the original retail price is nearer £60.
+There’s free delivery for all orders over £25.
+Check out bookpeople.co.uk.